spacetelescope/jwst/docs/jwst/cube_build/arguments.rst

 * ``--band [string]``

 This is a MIRI option and the  only valid values  are SHORT,MEDIUM,LONG, or ALL.
-If the ``--subchannel`` argument is given, then only data corresponding to that subchannel will be used in  constructing the cube.
+If the ``subchannel`` argument is given, then only data corresponding to that subchannel will be used in  constructing the cube.
 Only one option is possible, so IFU cubes are created either per subchannel or using all the subchannels the input data cover.
 If this value is not set then the default is to make single channel-single sub-channel IFU Cubes.